daedaebae/BaristaSim/Design/Planned_Features_v3.md

     - [x] Name, age, gender, personality, etc. (Implemented in `src/data/characters.js`)
     - [x] Sentiment, mood, and personality traits that affect their behavior.
 (Implemented `traits` influencing patience and preferences)

+## Animated Walkthrough
+- [ ] Create an animated walkthrough tutorial for new players.
+    - [ ] Highlight and explain the function of each UI button.
+    - [ ] Demonstrate core game mechanics and functions.
+    - [ ] Provide clear guidance on how to achieve game objectives and win conditions.

 ## Submenus
 Create a submenu for each of the following showing relevant information:
 - [ ] Time